 (6) A person who has already paid under this Division an amount that exceeds the amount calculated according to subsection (5) is entitled to a refund from the Commissioner of the amount of the excess.

 [Section 79BC inserted by No. 23 of 2009 s.
-12.]
+12; amended by No. 8 of 2012 s.
+36.]

 79BD.
 Suspension of vehicle licence on Commissioner’s request